 When planning a data migration, knowing the different types of data migration is one of the first things that helps you make better decisions.
 Each type comes with its own challenges, use cases, and level of complexity – so choosing the right one can save you time, budget, and stress down the line.

-To help you do that with confidence, this article breaks down the most common types of data migration.
-More specifically, we’ll explore them in three main ways:
+To help you do that with confidence, this article breaks down the 7 common types of data migration, including:

 Keep reading for more details!